EJDouglas/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

-Semantic HTML gives a web page meaning, unlike CSS which makes it stylish.
+Semantic HTML gives a web page meaning and makes it readable, unlike CSS which makes it stylish.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.